casper-network/docs-archive/dapp/erc20/logic.md

 ```

 ## Approve and Transfer From
-The last missing functions are `approve` and `transfer_from`. `approve` is used to allow other address to spend tokens in my name.
+The last functions are `approve` and `transfer_from`. `approve` is used to allow other addressess to spend tokens in "my name":
 ```rust
 fn approve(&mut self, owner: &Address, spender: &Address, amount: Amount) {
     self.save_allowance(owner, spender, amount)
 }
 ```
-`transfer_from` allows to spend approved tokens.
+`transfer_from` allows for spending approved tokens:

 ```rust
 fn transfer_from(
     &mut self,